 The Appeals Section conducts quasi-judicial evidentiary hearings on contested claims for unemployment insurance benefits.
 Appeals hearings in the Appeals Section are conducted by appeals referees who preside over hearings and issue decisions that contain findings of fact and conclusions of law.
 Most appeals to initial agency determinations are heard by appeals referees in the Appeals Section.
 Most of the appeals heard in the Appeals Section are appeals of determinations made in the Adjudication Unit regarding unemployment insurance claims.
 Appeals referees also conduct hearings on appeals of overpayments, denials of employer requests for noncharging, claim withdrawals and other special programs.
 In addition to appeals referees, the Appeals Section is staffed by a chief appeals referee, two deputy chief appeals referees and administrative staff who support all aspects of the appeals process.

 The Benefits Integrity Unit is responsible for detecting, establishing and recouping improperly paid unemployment insurance funds.
 Benefits Integrity is comprised of investigators, adjudicators, and National Directory of New Hire , recovery and overpayment specialists who work to strengthen the integrity of North Carolina's unemployment insurance program.
-Questions about how to repay an overpayment can be directed to the recovery staff at 919-707-1338.
+Questions about how to repay an overpayment can be found on the overpayment section of our website.

 The North Carolina Board of Review was created by the General Assembly in 2011 and began operating in January 2014.
 The Board of Review is an independent, quasi-judicial body charged with deciding second-level Higher Authority Appeals regarding unemployment benefits; determining initial disputes between DES and employers regarding unemployment tax liability; determining claims where DES is the employer; and determining unemployment benefits during labor disputes.